The Mayor of Preston

 The Mayor's Charities

-The Mayor has chosen to raise money for three-charities, these are:
+The Mayor has chosen to raise awareness and funds for three charities that hold special significance:

 Deputy Mayor of Preston

-The Deputy Mayor of Preston is Councillor Sue Whittam.
+The Deputy Mayor of Preston is Councillor Nweeda Khan.

 Precedence